We are looking for people who are inspired and driven to create great places. The ideal candidates will work closely with teams of planners

-The median annual wage for urban and regional planners was $68,220 in May 2015.
+The median annual wage for urban and regional planners is $68,220.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $42,940, and the highest 10 percent earned more than $102,200.

-In May 2015, the median annual wages for urban and regional planners in the top industries in which they worked were as follows:
+The median annual wages for urban and regional planners in the top industries in which they work are as follows:

 |Architectural, engineering, and related services||$70,480|